-Ex Guide Uncertainty of Measurement

-IECEx - ExTAG Guide for Application of Uncertainty of Measurement
+IECEx - ExTAG Guide for Application of Measurement Uncertainty

-to conformity for laboratory tests carried out under the IECEx System
+to conformity assessment activities in the IECEx System

 Scope

-This Guide presents a practical approach to the Application of uncertainty of measurement to conformity assessment activities in the electrotechnical sector.
-It was specifically conceived for use in IECEE Schemes as well as by testing laboratories engaged in testing electrical products to national safety standards.
-The Guide has been adapted for use with the IECEx System.
-Clause 4 describes the application of uncertainty of measurements principles.
-Clause 5 provides guidance on making uncertainty of measurement calculations.
-Annex A gives some examples relating to uncertainty of measurement calculations for product conformity assessment testing.
+This Guide presents a practical approach to the application of measurement uncertainty to conformity assessment activities in the IECEx System.

+Reference documents

+ISO/IEC 17025: 2017 (Edition 3) General requirements for the competence of testing and calibration laboratories

+ISO/IEC Guide 98-3:2008, Uncertainty of measurement - Part 3: Guide to the expression of uncertainty in measurement (GUM:1995).

+ISO/IEC Guide 98-4:2012 Uncertainty of measurement - Part 4: Role of measurement uncertainty in conformity assessment

+IEC Guide 115:2021 Application of uncertainty of measurement to conformity assessment activities in the electrotechnical sector

+General

+Requirements of ISO/IEC 17025: 2017

-ExTLs in the IECEx is performed to IEC/ISO 17025, General requirements for the competence of calibration and testing laboratories.
+ExTLs in the IECEx are required to comply with ISO/IEC 17025, General requirements for the competence of testing and calibration laboratories.

-IEC/ISO 17025 Clause 5.4.6.2 states:
+ISO/IEC 17025: 2017 Clause 7.6.3 states:

-“Testing laboratories shall have and apply procedures for estimating uncertainty of measurement.
-In certain cases, the nature of the test method may preclude rigorous, metrologically and statistically valid, calculation of uncertainty of measurement.
-In these cases the laboratory shall at least attempt to identify all the components of uncertainty and make a reasonable estimation, and shall ensure that the form of reporting of the result does not give a wrong impression of the uncertainty.
-Reasonable estimation shall be based on knowledge of the performance of the method and on the measurement scope and shall make use of, for example, previous experience and validation data.”

-Note 1 The degree of rigor needed in an estimation of uncertainty of measurement depends on factors such as:

-- the requirements of the test method;

-- the requirements of the client;

-- the existence of narrow limits on which decisions on conformance to a specification are based.
+A laboratory performing testing shall evaluate measurement uncertainty.
+Where the test method precludes rigorous evaluation of measurement uncertainty, an estimation shall be made based on an understanding of the theoretical principles or practical experience of the performance of the test method.

-Note 2 In those cases where a well-recognized test method specifies limits to the values of the major sources of uncertainty of measurement and specifies the form of presentation of calculated results, the laboratory is considered to have satisfied this clause by following the test method and reporting instructions (see 5.10).”
+Note 1: In those cases where a well-recognised test method specifies limits to the values of the major sources of measurement uncertainty and specifies the form of presentation of the calculated results, the laboratory is considered to have satisfied 7.6.3 by following the test method and reporting instructions.

+Note 2: For a particular method where the measurement uncertainty of the results has been established and verified, there is no need to evaluate measurement uncertainty for each result if the laboratory can demonstrate that the identified critical influencing factors are under control.

+ISO/IEC 17025: 2017 Clause 7.8.2.2 The laboratory shall be responsible for all the information provided in the report, except when information is provided by the customer.
+Data provided by a customer shall be clearly identified.
+In addition, a disclaimer shall be put on the report when the information is supplied by the customer and can affect the validity of results…

-3.2 IEC/ISO 17025 Clause 5.10.3.1 item c states:
+ISO/IEC 17025: 2017 Clause 7.8.3.1 item c states:

-“In addition to the requirements listed in 5.10.2, test reports shall, where necessary for the interpretation of the test results, include the following:”
+“In addition to the requirements listed in 7.8.2, test reports shall, where necessary for the interpretation of the test results, include the following:”

-“c) where applicable, a statement on the estimated uncertainty of measurement; information on uncertainty is needed in test reports, when it is relevant to the validity of application of the test results, when a client’s instruction so requires, or when the uncertainty affects compliance to a specification limit.;”
+“c) where applicable, the measurement uncertainty……when:

+- it is relevant to the validity or application of the test results

+- a customer’s instruction so requires, or

+- the measurement uncertainty affects conformity to a specification limit”